antoinemansour7/VehiQ/README.md

 #### Jackson- Frontend Integration Developer

-Jackson's previous work involves creating an Animal Adoption Agency Website and Financial Counseling Website from scratch using HTML,CSS, JavaScript and PHP.
+Jackson's previous work involves creating websites from scratch using HTML,CSS, JavaScript and PHP.
 He ensures that the website not only looks great but also provides a seamless experience for our users.
 From designing layouts to implementing interactive features with JavaScript, he's passionate about creating engaging web experiences.
 His familarity with backend development such as PHP will allow him to connect the front end of the car rental website with the backend systems responsible for managing and storing data related to car inventory, availability, and bookings.

 #### Antoine - Backend Developer